bkager/Tiny-node-cookbook/recipe-cat-server-1.md

 ## Logging the Request Object

-The request object contains a huge amount of data.
+The request object contains a lot of data.
 To see what this looks like, modify cat-server.js so that when a request comes in, the server logs the request object as output.
 Also, go ahead and shorten the parameters 'request' and 'response' to 'req' and 'res' if you like.

 ```
 const http = require("http");